balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 # One Mix Yoga 4 (One Mix 4) Hackintosh
 Project to implement macOS support on the One Mix Yoga 4

-## Ending Active Support - Due to lack of graphics support and no future support anticipated I will no longer be actively maintaining this repo.
-I will periodically update the EFI if I am able to add a feature, fix a bug, or if in the unlikely chance someone develops a graphics kext adding support for the Intel Xe Graphics chipset.
+## Ending Active Support and Archiving - Due to lack of graphics support and none anticipated in the future, I will no longer be actively maintaining this repo.
+In the unlikely chance someone develops a graphics kext adding support for the Intel Xe Graphics chipset I may unarchive and reinstate support.

 Initial support for macOS version 10.15.7 and above.